itmeze/elv/README.md

 - **displays** logged exceptions on seperate page

 Elv offers a simple, yet configurable, **ring middleware** that will catch any exception thrown during processing of a request by a ring server.
 All of ring's request parameters will get logged.
-Beside that elv offers a neat functionality - a page that will list all logged exceptions:
+Beside that elv offers a neat functionality - a page that lists all logged exceptions:

 ![image](https://cloud.githubusercontent.com/assets/562298/5712412/76a0b3c0-9ab2-11e4-9088-8510cc8fac4f.png)

 As you can see, at the moment simply paging and exception details are offered.
-Searching and ordering of exceptions list is coming next.
+Searching and ordering of exceptions is coming next.

-'Details' links takes you to the page with details of an exception (stacktrace) and request map.
+'Details' links takes you to the page with details of an exception (stacktrace) and request's map.

 ## Geting started